Allawi465/Project-Exam-2/README.md

   ### Configurations

-  Project is configured to run lint-staged with eslint --fix as pre-commit hook.
+  The Project is configured to run lint-staged with eslint --fix as pre-commit hook.

-  Project is configured to run prettier on all files on-save.
+  The Project is configured to run prettier on all files on save.

  The following configurations are set in the .prettierrc file:
    ```